• Home

 Open it in the browser and copy and paste the source code into the file readEmail.txt.
 Running this script will give you all the email IDs present on the web page.

 Automation: I use this script to extract the email IDs of the students subscribed to my Python channel.
-So that I can import these emails on the email server to send them a programming newsletter.
-It saves my time a lot, rather than adding each individual email ID.
+So that I can import these emails into the email server to send them a programming newsletter.
+It saves my time a lot, rather than adding each email ID.

 That’s it all from this script written in Python to extract emails from the file.